ZhaoLabNote/The-official-implementation-of-SSLMVC/README.md

-# The code is about to be released
+# Our work has been accepted by Neurocomputing.
+The corresponding code is being organized and will be released soon.